 This place isn’t just a toy store.
 It’s a family fun emporium!
 You can, of course, find toys of all kinds here.
-But you can also watch the toys being made in the workshop!
-When you’re done there, you can play mini golf or take a carousel ride.
+But you can also see the toys being made in the workshop!
+When you’re done there, you can play mini-golf or take a carousel ride.
 You’ll also love the imaginative bookstore, where you can find a wide array of children’s books and a few cozy reading corners.
-Parents and grandparents will be sure to have fun taking their kids through Memory Lane, a collection of vintage toys housed in brightly-painted little store fronts.
+Parents and grandparents will be sure to have fun taking their kids through Memory Lane, a collection of vintage toys housed in brightly-painted little storefronts.

 Like dinosaurs?
 You will love this!
 The Dinosaur Farm has everything you can imagine with a dino twist.
 Find a ridiculous variety of dino figurines that even dinosaur experts would be impressed with, and buy anything –mug, shirt, napkins – with dinosaur designs.
 You can even find huge dinosaur inflatables!
 Of course, your smallest paleontologists will love the educational games and toys.
 You can find plenty of fun activity kits that will teach kids more about their favorite extinct lizards.

 Address: 1510 Mission St, South Pasadena, CA 91030